 WG 6 Cuyama River.
 This WG contains the Cuyama Valley and Huasna Valley Basins.
-The Cuyama Valley Basin is listed as medium priority under SGMA.
 The primary groundwater users in this WG are rural and agricultural.

-Groundwater is found in both alluvium and older terrestrial deposits, with recharge primarily from surface and underflow of the Cuyama River.
+Groundwater is found here in both alluvium and older terrestrial deposits, with recharge primarily from surface and underflow of the Cuyama River.
 Surface water in the Cuyama Valley drains generally west via the Cuyama River and its tributaries, ultimately into the Santa Maria River via Twitchell Reservoir.
 Groundwater in the Cuyama Valley also appears to flow west, but its path is impeded by uplifted bedrock where the valley (and the path of CA 166, which follows it) turns from west-southwest to southwest, descending steeply to Twitchell Reservoir about 16 miles farther downstream.
 Behind this bedrock obstruction, the river gradient flattens and groundwater is forced close to the surface, impounding a broad alluvial valley with abundant vegetative evidence of relatively abundant water despite limited direct precipitation (Figure 1-8).

-The surface water in the Huasna Valley drains via the Huasna Creek and its tributaries, also entering Twitchell Reservoir (Jennings 1958).
+The surface water in the Huasna Valley drains via the Huasna Creek and its tributaries, also entering Twitchell Reservoir.
 Groundwater is found primarily in alluvium and, like all other alluvial groundwater basins, it is likely recharged by surface and underflow from the overlying river.